nuta/operating-system-in-1000-lines/website/en/14-system-call.md

 }
 ```

-You'll see the following output when it works perfectly:
+You'll see the charming message on the screen:

 ```plain
 $ ./run.sh
 Hello World from shell!
 ```

+Congratulations!
+You've successfully implemented the system call!
+But we're not done yet.
+Let's implement more system calls!

 ## Receive characters from keyboard (`getchar` system call)

+Our next goal is to implement shell.
+To do that, we need to be able to receive characters from the keyboard.

-Let's implement a system call for character input.
-The SBI has a function to read "input to the debug console".
+SBI provides an interface to read "input to the debug console".
 If there is no input, it returns `-1`:

 ```c:kernel.c
 long getchar(void) {